TylerReeds/GameEngine-FinalProject/README.md

 Explanation:

 We used the command pattern to handle custom button remapping for the controls of the game.
-This uses a Keybindings scriptable object that has a switch case statement for different cases, Up, Down, Left, Right, Attack, and Pause.
+This uses a Keybindings scriptable object that has a switch case statement for different cases, Up, Down, Left, Right, Undo and Redo.
 We also have 4 scripts for each MoveDirectionCommand and an ICommand script that stores an execute function.
 This allows us to have custom button remapping from the unity inspector using the scriptable object.
+This was super useful as we could have a different event for the movement directions and have an ICommand script that just executed each command when it happened.

 Procedurally Generated Levels(Factory)-